TritonDataCenter/manta/docs/user-guide/sdks.md

     three
     four

-You can find the Python SDK at [https://github.com/joyent/python-manta](https://github.com/joyent/python-manta).
+You can find the Python SDK at [https://github.com/TritonDataCenter/python-manta](https://github.com/TritonDataCenter/python-manta).

 # Ruby SDK

-The Ruby SDK is a client for communicating with Joyent Manta.
+The Ruby SDK is a client for communicating with Manta.
 It is effectively an HTTP(S) wrapper which handles required HTTP headers and performs some sanity checks.
-The Ruby SDK seeks to expose all of Joyent Manta's features in a thin low-abstraction client.
+The Ruby SDK seeks to expose all of Manta's features in a thin low-abstraction client.

-You can find the Ruby SDK at [https://github.com/joyent/ruby-manta](https://github.com/joyent/ruby-manta).
+You can find the Ruby SDK at [https://github.com/TritonDataCenter/ruby-manta](https://github.com/TritonDataCenter/ruby-manta).

 # mantaRSDK

-The R SDK is an interactive client in the form of an R package, that exposes all of Joyent Manta's features, and supports R on Unix, Linux and Windows.
+The R SDK is an interactive client in the form of an R package, that exposes all of Manta's features, and supports R on Unix, Linux and Windows.

 Manta HTTPS authentication uses OpenSSL,